rogoo/spring-data-rest/README.md

 ```
 spring.h2.console.path=/h2
 ```
+## Database Preloading
+In the ConfigurationEntry class I am preloading the H2 database so it's not empty.

 ## Use of Spring Devtools
 Out of everything it does, the automatic restart of the application whenever a file is changed just makes the development life a lot easier.
 #### Maven